input-output-hk/atala-prism/credentials-verification-web/README.md

 To ensure the node version standardized run `nvm use`, which will set the node version to 10.16.3, if installed, otherwise install it and then run the command again.

 Prior to running the app install the dependencies with `npm install`.

+Copy `.env` file to `.env.local` and configure environment variables.

 Lastly, to run the project use `npm run start` or just `npm start`.